-Before doing anything exotic with your IRA, make sure it's allowed by the IRS -- many investments aren't.
-Generally, it bars investment in what are known as "collectibles."
+Before doing anything exotic with your IRA, make sure it's allowed by the IRS -- because many investments aren't.
+Generally, the tax agency bars investment in what are known as "collectibles."
 These include:

-If your traditional IRA invests in collectibles, "the amount invested is considered distributed to you in the year invested," according to IRS guidelines.
+All of this means that if you use a traditional IRA to invest in collectibles, "the amount invested is considered distributed to you in the year invested," according to IRS guidelines.
 Translation: It's taxable.

 For more information on IRA investments, read IRS publications 590-A and 590-B.